 To get your users’ tokens to access their Climate FieldView data, your application must go through Climate FieldView OAuth flow.
 You'll need to redirect the user to a custom URL that will present the user the choice of authorizing your app to access their data.

-To get the URL for this authentication step, send a POST to https://cfv-oauth2-helper.withleaf.io/url with the following JSON:
+To get the URL for this authentication step, send a POST to:

 If you prefer, you can also include the pass_through parameter, to inform the desired state after the authentication.

-Leaf will create an URL containing the minimum scopes (permissions) necessary to fetch Fields, Farms and Operations.
-Leaf also supports the upload of Fields, Soil and GeoTiff data.
-If you want to be able to access those extra features, add "scope" to the request body including the base scopes and the scopes for writing fields, soil and imagery.
-The request body to fetch an URL with the extra scopes should be:
+Leaf will create a URL containing the minimum scopes (permissions) necessary to fetch Fields, Farms and Operations.
+Leaf also supports the upload of Fields, Prescriptions, Soil and GeoTiff data.
+If you want to access those extra features, add "scope" to the request body including the base scopes like fields:write, rx:write, soil:write and imagery:write.
+The request body to fetch a URL with the extra scopes should be:

 Note that the scopes for the extra features (fields:write, soil:write and imagery:write) may also require additional permissions from Climate FieldView.
 Ensure that you are allowed to ask for those scopes before generating a URL with them, and contact Climate FieldView to request permission in case you are not.